zhilinheobv/group3_project/Proposal (draft).md

 | Deliverable Volume | Amount of deliverable volume (7\% missing) |
 | \%Deliverable | Percent of deliverable volume (7\% missing) |

-## Collaboration plan

- - Communicate using Google Docs and the GitHub repository

 ## Question